Newcastle International Sports Centre: Newcastle Knights Centre of Excellence

 In June 2018, plans were announced for a Centre of Excellence for the Newcastle Knights located at the southern end of the ground at a cost of $20 million with $10 million provided by the NSW government with the other $10 million funded by the Knights' owners The Wests Group.

+2024 upgrades

+Prior to the start of the 2024 NRL season, the two video screens at the ground were replaced with two 160sqm screens along with a series of minor upgrades to spectator facilities.

+Transport

+The nearest railway station is Broadmeadow.
+Newcastle Transport operate a shuttle service from Queens Wharf on match days.

 Uses

 Rugby league

 The Newcastle Knights of the National Rugby League team have been tenants of the ground since their formation in 1988.

 In October 2011 the ground hosted a rugby league one-off test match between Australia and New Zealand.
 This event set a new ground attendance record for a sporting event of 32,890.

 Soccer

 During the National Soccer League competition, three clubs have played their home ground games at this stadium.
 They are Newcastle KB United (1978–84); Newcastle Rosebud United (1984–86) and Newcastle United (2000–04).
 The NSL competition folded in 2004.

 In 2005, the newly formed national competition (A-League) began to operate.
 Newcastle United Jets was part of the newly formed competition, and have played at this ground ever since.

 The stadium also hosted two 2015 AFC Asian Cup group stage matches, and also a semi final between Australia and the United Arab Emirates and a third place playoff between United Arab Emirates and Iraq.

 In February 2017 it was announced that the National Premier Leagues Northern NSW Grand Final would be taking place at the ground in September that year.
 In the Grand Final between the Edgeworth Eagles and Lambton Jaffas a crowd of 4174 was on hand to see the Jaffas clinch the title beating the Eagles 2–0 deep into Extra Time.

 The 2018 A-League Grand Final was held at the venue, contested by the Newcastle Jets and Melbourne Victory, on 5 May 2018.